giampaolo/psutil/docs/index.rst

      The process current working directory as an absolute path.

+     *Changed in 3.2.0:* (Windows, Python 2) in case of non ASCII path the returned type is unicode instead of str.

   .. method:: username()

      The name of the user that owns the process.
 On UNIX this is calculated by